 Compliance with Standards

 Adhere to established accessibility standards such as WCAG 2.1.
 This includes guidelines on text alternatives, adaptable content, and distinguishable elements.
+Providing Options Offer multiple ways for users to interact with cookie banners, such as through voice commands or other assistive technologies.

 Continuous Improvement